open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 * The [Severity Text](./data-model.md#field-severitytext) MUST not be set.
 * If provided by the user, the `Attributes` MUST be used to set the [Attributes](./data-model.md#field-attributes).
-The user provided `Attributes` MUST not take over the `event.domain` and `event.name` attributes previously discussed.
+The user provided `Attributes` MUST not take over the `event.name` attribute previously discussed.

 ## Optional and required parameters